zixingjiang/zixingjiang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I'm an incoming research assistant at the [Department of Surgery](https://www.surgery.cuhk.edu.hk/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) (CUHK).
-I will join [Prof. Zheng Li](https://www.surgery.cuhk.edu.hk/profile.asp?alias=zli)'s group very soon (late October or early November, 2023).
+I'm an research assistant at the [Department of Surgery](https://www.surgery.cuhk.edu.hk/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) (CUHK), supervised by [Prof. Zheng Li](https://www.surgery.cuhk.edu.hk/profile.asp?alias=zli).

 I graduated with a B.Eng. degree in Electronic Information Engineering (Computer Engineering Stream) from the [School of Science and Engineering](https://sse.cuhk.edu.cn/en), [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) (CUHK-Shenzhen) in the summer of 2023.
 At CUHK-Shenzhen, I was so fortunate to be involved in robotics research at the
 [Robotics and Artificial Intelligence Laboratory](https://rail.cuhk.edu.cn/) (RAIL) and to be kindly mentored by [Prof. Zhenglong Sun](https://sse.cuhk.edu.cn/en/faculty/sunzhenglong) and [Prof. Huihuan Qian](https://sse.cuhk.edu.cn/en/faculty/qianhuihuan).